un1ck-andy/little_tools/README.md

 # Little tools
-# I made to ease my routine and to practice Python
+I made them to ease my routine and to practice Python

 ## google_sheets_point_counter.py
 Counts all the activities of my students and makes a summary.